uio-bmi/immuneML/docs/source/quickstart.rst

 The YAML specification file for our example should include:

-1. The definition of the dataset which will be imported from ImmuneML/datasets/cmv_emerson_2017/ (this dataset is automatically available in ImmuneML directory when you check out the immuneML repository from GitHub,
+1. The definition of the dataset (for more details on options and specification, please see :ref:`Datasets`) which will be imported from ImmuneML/datasets/cmv_emerson_2017/ (this dataset is automatically available in ImmuneML directory when you check out the immuneML repository from GitHub,

 2. Definition of the machine learning approach:

   a.
-Encoding: k-mer frequency data representation, where each repertoire is encoded by the frequency of subsequences of amino acids (e.g. from sequence CSVEEQYF, the 3-mers are CSV, SVE, VEE, EEQ, EQY, QYF),
+Encoding (for more details on options and specification, please see :ref:`Encodings`): k-mer frequency data representation, where each repertoire is encoded by the frequency of subsequences of amino acids (e.g. from sequence CSVEEQYF, the 3-mers are CSV, SVE, VEE, EEQ, EQY, QYF),

   b.
-Machine learning approach: logistic regression (a classification algorithm).
+Machine learning approach (for more details on options and specification, please see :ref:`ML methods`): logistic regression (a classification algorithm).

-3. The instruction describing of what exactly we want to do with the dataset and machine learning approach we defined: in our case, to train the classifier on the dataset of 100 immune repertoires.
+3. The instruction (for more details on options and specification, please see :ref:`Instructions`) describing of what exactly we want to do with the dataset and machine learning approach we defined: in our case, to train the classifier on the dataset of 100 immune repertoires.

 Defining components to use for the analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^